vincentchoqueuse/datascience_cheatsheet/docs/web/css.md

 :::

 ### Adding a class

-In your CSS, you can target the class of `special` by creating a selector that starts with a point `.`
+To apply a css style to a particular HTML element, specify one or several class names in the `class` attribute of the HTML element.
+In the file `styles.css`, define the style of the class name `special` by creating a selector that starts with `.` and by adding some css attributes.

 ::: code-group
 ```html [.html]
 <ul>